devyafer/devyafer/README.md

 - **Bootstrap**: Building responsive websites quickly with this popular CSS framework.
 - **TailwindCSS**: A utility-first CSS framework for creating custom designs.
 - **JavaScript**: Writing dynamic and interactive features for web applications.
+  - **ES5 Syntax**: Using traditional JavaScript features like `var`, `function`, and more.
   - **ES6 Syntax**: Using modern JavaScript features like `let`, `const`, arrow functions, template literals, and more.
   - **Fetch API**: Handling network requests asynchronously.
   - **jQuery & AJAX**: Making asynchronous requests and manipulating the DOM easily.

 ### Back-End:
 - **PHP**: Building server-side applications and dynamic websites.
+  - **Laravel**: A powerful PHP framework for building modern web applications with elegant syntax and built-in features like routing, ORM, and authentication.
 - **MySQL**: Using MySQL databases to manage and store data.

 ### I'm learning and excited to explore: